 Since 1887 The Dante Society of America has presented annual prizes for the best student essays on a subject related to the life or works of Dante Alighieri.
 The Dante Prize of five hundred dollars ($500) is offered for the best essay submitted by an undergraduate enrolled in any college or university in the US, US territories, or Canada, or by anyone not enrolled as a graduate student who has received an undergraduate degree from a college or university in the US, US territories, or Canada within the past year.
 The Charles Hall Grandgent Award of seven hundred and fifty dollars ($750) is offered for the best essay submitted by a student enrolled in any graduate program in the US, US territories, or Canada.

-Undergraduate essays should be no longer than 7,500 words and graduate essays should be no longer than 10,000 words.
+Undergraduate essays should be no longer than 7,500 words and graduate essays should be no longer than 10,000 words, including footnotes but excluding bibliography.
 The essay submitted can be a self-standing work or a portion of a larger work.
 In the latter case, writers are asked to include in the submission a description of how the essay fits within the larger whole.
 That description will not count towards the essay's overall word limit, but should not exceed 750 words for undergraduate essays or 1,000 words for graduate essays.

 Each author should provide a cover page (as the first page of the file) giving her or his name; institutional affiliation; local, permanent and e-mail addresses; and the title and category (undergraduate or graduate) of the essay.
 The author’s name should not appear on the essay title page (to follow the cover page) or on any other page of the text since the essays are submitted anonymously to the readers.
 Essays may be submitted in either English or Italian.
 Quotations from Dante's works should be cited in the original language.
 Students working primarily with English translations may quote the translations, but they should provide the corresponding Italian or Latin text in parentheses.
 Illustrations are acceptable if they are analyzed in the essay, or if they help illuminate a point made in the essay.
 The format of the essay should conform to either the Chicago or MLA Style Sheet guidelines.
 Body text should be set in Times New Roman 12, double-spaced, with 1-inch margins.